-Jack stopped driving (reluctantly) about 3 months ago.
+Jack stopped driving (reluctantly) in April, 2017.
 Although it's amazing that, for the most part, he doesn't seem to have a lot of anger and frustration issues with his condition, driving (or NOT driving) is the one thing that seems to spark the flame.
 He is NOT crazy about his wife driving him around, and expresses his displeasure with lots of hand gestures and rude comments on his writing board...!

 It is difficult for him to walk and to go up and down stairs, get into bed, and in and out of the shower.
 He has had some falls.
 He uses a cane, and has just acquired a new walker, which is very helpful.
 He has been fitted for a cervical neck brace/collar which will help him with balance by keeping his chin and head up, and also for a lightweight shoe insert which will help with his weaker foot.
 We try to adapt day by day, and will be making other changes, some minor, some major, around the house to make life safer and more comfortable.
 In order to communicate, and to feel involved in group gatherings or conversations, he is most comfortable using a "Boogie Board", a great gadget with a back-lit writing surface that can be erased and re-used.
 He also has an iPad with an installed communication program in which one can type anything they wish, or choose from a vast dictionary of common words and phrases.
 It's a little harder to use, as there are some concentration and focusing issues as well with this condition.
 But his mind, memory, and general cognition are essentially intact.